Chargeback clusters as an AML red flag

 New chargeback regulations must look toward creating a more balanced framework that addresses both consumer rights and merchant protections.
 Proposals could include standardized timeframes for filing disputes, clearer criteria for valid chargebacks, and enhanced transparency in the chargeback process to reduce ambiguity for all parties involved.

-Implementing standardized chargeback policies across industries could minimize confusion and misuse.
-For example, introducing a tiered system would classify chargebacks according to severity, enabling regulations to focus on repeat offenders while allowing genuine disputes to be resolved swiftly.
+Implementing standardized policies across industries could minimize confusion and misuse.
+For example, introducing a tiered system would classify disputes according to severity, enabling regulations to focus on repeat offenders while allowing genuine issues to be resolved swiftly.
 Educating both consumers and merchants about these regulations would further facilitate compliance and foster trust within the transaction ecosystem.

 Exploring Alternative Dispute Resolution Methods